Learn from home

 Repertoire and musicianship

-Students work on pieces they enjoy while also developing phrasing, listening, expression, note reading, and reliable practice habits.
+Students work on pieces that suit their level while also building phrasing, listening, expression, note reading, and reliable practice habits.

 Preparation for goals

-Lessons can support audition preparation, examination work, youth orchestra goals, or a personal return to music after years away from the instrument.
+Lessons can support auditions, examinations, youth orchestra goals, or a personal return to music after time away from the instrument.

 Consistent accountability